skfrost19/Clipboard-App/README.md

-# Clipboard App - Package Branch
+# Clipboard App - Debian Branch

 ## Steps to build a package :-